 The seller no longer was able to run the shop, but the buyer - an employee - couldn't afford to purchase the entire business outright.
 The employee took over the business and initially leased the equipment from the owner.

 An owner who is selling, for example, might secure a $50,000 annual consulting fee and a $50,000 non-compete agreement and gain annual income of $100,000 for five years.
-Owners passing a business to their children can do this as well, she added.
+Owners passing a business to their children can do this as well, he added.

-“For five years he was not going to set up another dealership across town that had his name on it," she said.
+“For five years he was not going to set up another dealership across town that had his name on it," he said.
 He also signed a renewable, five-year consulting agreement and attended various public events to assure customers that the dealership bearing his name provided the same quality, service and integrity under the new owners.